RchalYang/torchrl/README.md

 Multi-Process Env is supported

-Fully GPU training is supported
+Fully GPU training is supported (Like Isaac Gym)

 ## Requirements
 1. General Requirements